By Nellie Andreeva

 For Murphy, the blockbuster success of Dahmer, which he co-created with Ian Brennan, comes in the third year of his massive overall deal with Netflix, which is also when Shonda Rhimes’ first Netflix series, mega hit Bridgerton, came out.
 It was followed by similarly popular true crime limited series Inventing Anna.

-Murphy, who did two limited series, Hollywood and Halston and two movie musicals, The Prom and The Boys In the Band, early into his Netflix deal (Ratched and The Politician were pre-existing and not pact of that pact), also has a second series behind the serial killer drama Dahmer, horror-themed limited series The Watcher.
+Murphy, who did two limited series, Hollywood and Halston and two movies, The Prom and The Boys in the Band, early into his Netflix deal (Ratched and The Politician were pre-existing and not pact of that pact), also has a second series behind the serial killer drama Dahmer, horror-themed limited series The Watcher.
 He has become increasingly secretive about his development but, for the past year and a half, executives at the streamer have been speaking highly of what he has been working on.
 And when speculation started swirling over the summer that Murphy could move to Disney to reunite with Dana Walden following her big promotion, Netflix executives remained confident that Murphy would have a strong fall with his two new series that were described as being very on brand for the hit maker.

 Dahmer‘s followup, The Watcher, inspired by true events, premieres Oct.
 13.